billbill100/Weather-Clock/README.md

 Languages now supported en, cz, pt,fr, de.

-Latest firmware (de added) 0_0_3
+Latest firmware (de added) 0_0_4

  Github has no direct means of contact, my email address is
 # bill bill github at gmail dot com
-(remove sapces & change to @ . )
+(remove spaces & change at to @ and dot to . )

-# Important update for those living in the Southern Hemesphere: -
+# Important update for your Hemesphere: -
-use the file titled littlefs_southern.bin instead of littlefs.bin
+use the file littlefs_northern.bin if you are in the northern hemesphere or use the file titled littlefs_southern.bin if you are in the southern hemesphire else your moon will be upside down :o)

+# New parameter added in 0_0_4
+which allows thew windspeed to be shown in mph, if metric units are selected Ideal for UK people, where mph is still used for speed and distance, with sI units for everything else.

 This project is based on the original open-source code and project details found here.